PXgamer/chillies-db/chillies/capsicum-chinense/trinidad-scorpion-butch-t.md

 > The 2011 Guinness World Record holder for hottest chili.
 It held this position for 3 years, until the [Carolina Reaper](carolina-reaper.md) took over.

-> The name ButchT or Butch T is due to the seed after Butch Taylor.
+> The name ButchT or Butch T is due to the seeds used by [Butch Taylor](https://butcht.com).